colesico/colesico-framework/README.md

 It consists of highly specialized subprojects.

+##1) Colesico-IoC

-Colesico-ioc is a simple, lightweight dependency injection framework for Java 9 and above.
+Colesico-IoC is a simple, lightweight dependency injection framework for Java 9 and above.

 Key features: